ietf-llc/endowment-policy-consultation/README.md

 # Background

 When donations are accepted for an endowment a policy is provided which acts as a binding contract for how those funds must be managed.
-There are generally two types of statements in such as a policy: some general rules that can change to meet changing circumstances; and a set of restrictions that cannot be changed without the consent of the original donors.
+There are generally two types of statements in such as a policy: general rules that can change to meet changing circumstances; and a set of restrictions that cannot be changed without the consent of the original donors.
 The new policy proposed by the IETF LLC maintains the same set of restrictions as the previous policy and so its adoption does not require consent from the donors.

 # History